ndrewtl/airspace-jekyll/_posts/2017-11-23-tutorials.md

 <center> <img src="{{ site.baseurl }}/img/autocorr1.png" alt="Img" style="width: 600px;"/> </center>

 __The aim of this tutorial is to visualize data from a series of geographical coordinates coming from monitoring the movement of mites.
-The goal is to handle a series of coordinates, plot the path itself, and determine if there are points along the way that are autocorrelated.__
+The goal is to handle a series of coordinates, plot the path itself and determine if there are points along the way that are autocorrelated.__

 #### You can download the `R` script that you can turn into a tutorial from this <a href="https://github.com/ourcodingclub/CC-EAB-tut-ideas" target ="_blank">GitHub repository.</a> Click on Clone/Download Zip, download the files and unzip them.
 The script for this tutorial `Dispersion_script.R` and the data `Dispersion.txt` are in the `spatial_movement` folder.